 Here at Hammersmith Support, we’ve been highlighting the various ways to boost your website’s SEO organically – meaning without paid ads / services.
 Fresh content, both internal and external links, using Google Search Console are all important parts of SEO.
 But what about the videos and images you’re using in your content?
 Are you getting the maximum SEO boost that you could from those images?
 Here are 5 items to consider for each visual post to ensure you are getting the biggest bang for your image bucks:

-When uploading pictures to your website for a blog or any purpose really, be sure that your file name is complete.
+When uploading pictures to your website, be sure o pay attention to the file name.
 Web crawlers look to the name of each image to categorize it.
 Be sure to use plain but distinctive language and avoid keyword stuffing at all costs.
-For example, if using this image:
+Instead of using generic names like “image001.jpg,” use descriptive and relevant names that include relevant keywords.
+For example, if you have an image of a yellow dress, a good file name could be “yellow-dress.jpg.”
+This helps search engines understand the content of the image and allows them to index it more accurately.

-Alt Text is often over looked because most don’t understand what it is and what it does.
-Alt Text are the descriptive words that appear should an image fail to load.
+Alt Text is often overlooked because most don’t understand what it is and what it does.
+Alt Text is the descriptive words that appear should an image fail to load.
 The wording is also used for those who are visually impaired.
-Similar to the image name, using a short and plain, but distinctive description works best for web crawlers to analyze and catagorize.
-The difference is that the description should also include model numbers, years, anything that is specific to the image.
+Similar to the image name, using a short and plain, but distinctive description works best for web crawlers to analyze and categorize.
+The difference is that the description should also include model numbers, years, and anything that is specific to the image.

 Keeping the size of your images in mind is important because an image that is too large won’t load quickly.
 This is an issue for both SEO and for your visitors.
 Most are not going to wait around for 3-5 seconds for an image to load.
 So keeping image size on the smaller side is important.
-On that same note, keep image sized uniform as well.
-This is less for SEO and more for the visual appeal of your site – which is important for keeping visitors there longer.
+Several online tools are available that can help reduce image file sizes while maintaining the image’s visual appeal.

 The caption for this image could read “At Hammersmith Support, understanding our client’s needs is the paramount to our work.”